Bouncing cosmological models in a functional form of F(R) gravity

-The EoS parameter curve crosses two times the phantom-divide line in both the models, to support the bouncing behaviour.
-Further the accelerated expansion of the models validated through the behaviour of EoS and deceleration parameters.
+The EoS parameter curve crosses two times the phantom-divide line in both models, to support the bouncing behaviour.
+Further, the accelerated expansion of the models validated through the behaviour of EoS and deceleration parameters.
 We wish to mention here that, the presence of a finite non-zero value of $R_{0}$ throughout the bouncing epoch removes the singularity in the EoS parameter.\\

 Further, the behaviour of EoS parameter also determined by the scale parameter of the scale factor.
 The violation of NEC and SEC in both the models are shown.
 These violations are inevitable in the context of modified theory of gravity and the bouncing scale factor.
 To note, the phantom phase might develop in the model with a positive Hubble parameter slope due to the violation of null energy requirements.
 Moreover stability of the model has been detected from the behaviour of the $F_{R}$ with cosmic time, both the models shows stable behaviour throughout the evolution.
 In conclusion, we comment that these two models may give some more insight in resolving the initial singularity issue of early Universe.\\